mcedica/nuxeo-openshift-s2i-play/README.md

 ```

-2. <p>Inject the secret in the buid phase to use in the docker image</p>
+<p>2.
+Inject the secret in the buid phase to use in the docker image</p>
 <p>The secrets are injected as files, abailable at the root folder only during the build phase, the name of file is the name of the secret </p>

 !!
 I have only modified the assemble script to handle passing the NUXEO_CLID as secret for now, but the logic is very simple: before fetching the value from the env var, test if there is a file with that name, if the file is found, inject is content as the var